metio/terraform-provider-k8s/docs/data-sources/jobset_x_k8s_io_job_set_v1alpha2_manifest.md

 - `backoff_limit_per_index` (Number) Specifies the limit for the number of retries within anindex before marking this index as failed.
 When enabled the number offailures per index is kept in the pod'sbatch.kubernetes.io/job-index-failure-count annotation.
 It can onlybe set when Job's completionMode=Indexed, and the Pod's restartpolicy is Never.
 The field is immutable.This field is beta-level.
 It can be used when the 'JobBackoffLimitPerIndex'feature gate is enabled (enabled by default).
 - `completion_mode` (String) completionMode specifies how Pod completions are tracked.
 It can be'NonIndexed' (default) or 'Indexed'.'NonIndexed' means that the Job is considered complete when there havebeen .spec.completions successfully completed Pods.
 Each Pod completion ishomologous to each other.'Indexed' means that the Pods of aJob get an associated completion index from 0 to (.spec.completions - 1),available in the annotation batch.kubernetes.io/job-completion-index.The Job is considered complete when there is one successfully completed Podfor each index.When value is 'Indexed', .spec.completions must be specified and'.spec.parallelism' must be less than or equal to 10^5.In addition, The Pod name takes the form'$(job-name)-$(index)-$(random-string)',the Pod hostname takes the form '$(job-name)-$(index)'.More completion modes can be added in the future.If the Job controller observes a mode that it doesn't recognize, whichis possible during upgrades due to version skew, the controllerskips updates for the Job.
 - `completions` (Number) Specifies the desired number of successfully finished pods thejob should be run with.
 Setting to null means that the success of anypod signals the success of all pods, and allows parallelism to have any positivevalue.
 Setting to 1 means that parallelism is limited to 1 and the success of thatpod signals the success of the job.More info: https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/
+- `managed_by` (String) ManagedBy field indicates the controller that manages a Job.
+The k8s Jobcontroller reconciles jobs which don't have this field at all or the fieldvalue is the reserved string 'kubernetes.io/job-controller', but skipsreconciling Jobs with a custom value for this field.The value must be a valid domain-prefixed path (e.g. acme.io/foo) -all characters before the first '/' must be a valid subdomain as definedby RFC 1123.
+All characters trailing the first '/' must be valid HTTP Pathcharacters as defined by RFC 3986.
+The value cannot exceed 64 characters.This field is alpha-level.
+The job controller accepts setting the fieldwhen the feature gate JobManagedBy is enabled (disabled by default).
 - `manual_selector` (Boolean) manualSelector controls generation of pod labels and pod selectors.Leave 'manualSelector' unset unless you are certain what you are doing.When false or unset, the system pick labels unique to this joband appends those labels to the pod template.
 When true,the user is responsible for picking unique labels and specifyingthe selector.
 Failure to pick a unique label may cause thisand other jobs to not function correctly.
 However, You may see'manualSelector=true' in jobs that were created with the old 'extensions/v1beta1'API.More info: https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#specifying-your-own-pod-selector
 - `max_failed_indexes` (Number) Specifies the maximal number of failed indexes before marking the Job asfailed, when backoffLimitPerIndex is set.
 Once the number of failedindexes exceeds this number the entire Job is marked as Failed and itsexecution is terminated.
 When left as null the job continues execution ofall of its indexes and is marked with the 'Complete' Job condition.It can only be specified when backoffLimitPerIndex is set.It can be null or up to completions.
 It is required and must beless than or equal to 10^4 when is completions greater than 10^5.This field is beta-level.
 It can be used when the 'JobBackoffLimitPerIndex'feature gate is enabled (enabled by default).
 - `parallelism` (Number) Specifies the maximum desired number of pods the job shouldrun at any given time.
 The actual number of pods running in steady state willbe less than this number when ((.spec.completions - .status.successful) < .spec.parallelism),i.e. when the work left to do is less than max parallelism.More info: https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/
 - `pod_failure_policy` (Attributes) Specifies the policy of handling failed pods.
 In particular, it allows tospecify the set of actions and conditions which need to besatisfied to take the associated action.If empty, the default behaviour applies - the counter of failed pods,represented by the jobs's .status.failed field, is incremented and it ischecked against the backoffLimit.
 This field cannot be used in combinationwith restartPolicy=OnFailure.This field is beta-level.
 It can be used when the 'JobPodFailurePolicy'feature gate is enabled (enabled by default). (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--pod_failure_policy))
 - `pod_replacement_policy` (String) podReplacementPolicy specifies when to create replacement Pods.Possible values are:- TerminatingOrFailed means that we recreate pods  when they are terminating (has a metadata.deletionTimestamp) or failed.- Failed means to wait until a previously created Pod is fully terminated (has phase  Failed or Succeeded) before creating a replacement Pod.When using podFailurePolicy, Failed is the the only allowed value.TerminatingOrFailed and Failed are allowed values when podFailurePolicy is not in use.This is an beta field.
 To use this, enable the JobPodReplacementPolicy feature toggle.This is on by default.
 - `selector` (Attributes) A label query over pods that should match the pod count.Normally, the system sets this field for you.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--selector))
+- `success_policy` (Attributes) successPolicy specifies the policy when the Job can be declared as succeeded.If empty, the default behavior applies - the Job is declared as succeededonly when the number of succeeded pods equals to the completions.When the field is specified, it must be immutable and works only for the Indexed Jobs.Once the Job meets the SuccessPolicy, the lingering pods are terminated.This field  is alpha-level.
+To use this field, you must enable the'JobSuccessPolicy' feature gate (disabled by default). (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--success_policy))
 - `suspend` (Boolean) suspend specifies whether the Job controller should create Pods or not.
 Ifa Job is created with suspend set to true, no Pods are created by the Jobcontroller.
 If a Job is suspended after creation (i.e. the flag goes fromfalse to true), the Job controller will delete all active Pods associatedwith this Job.
 Users must design their workload to gracefully handle this.Suspending a Job will reset the StartTime field of the Job, effectivelyresetting the ActiveDeadlineSeconds timer too.
 Defaults to false.
 - `ttl_seconds_after_finished` (Number) ttlSecondsAfterFinished limits the lifetime of a Job that has finishedexecution (either Complete or Failed).
 If this field is set,ttlSecondsAfterFinished after the Job finishes, it is eligible to beautomatically deleted.
 When the Job is being deleted, its lifecycleguarantees (e.g. finalizers) will be honored.
 If this field is unset,the Job won't be automatically deleted.
 If this field is set to zero,the Job becomes eligible to be deleted immediately after it finishes.